valyd8chain/dockerized-harmony-node/README.md

     - With Docker Compose: `docker-compose run --rm clone_harmony_db`
     - With Docker CLI: Docker Compose is easier just do that, trust me
 4) Repeat Steps 2-3 for any additional Harmony DBs needed
-5) Verify your `harmony_dbs` volume has persisted by running another bash session in temporary container from the `harmony-node` image.
+5) Verify your `harmony_dbs` volume has persisted by running another terminal session in temporary container from the `harmony-node` image.
-    1) `docker run --rm -t -i -v harmony_dbs:/harmony_node/dbs valyd8chain/harmony-node:latest /bin/bash`
+    1) `docker run --rm -t -i -v harmony_dbs:/harmony_node/dbs valyd8chain/harmony-node:latest /bin/ash`
     2) Now in the container run `ls dbs/`.
 You should see directories for each Harmony DB that you cloned.

 ## Harmony Config File